Strategy of Breakthrough for Health and Wealth

 Just 5 Principles for Remarkable Growth and Renewal

-I told them that because I was doing medical residency and had very little time, I had to build my first business very simply.
+I told them that because I was doing a medical residency and had very little time, I had to build my first business very simply.
 That was a very great blessing.
 My time and skills were very constrained and limited.
-I had never taken a business course in my life, nor any technology or computer science course.
-I had ‘quit’ the arts when I was in Grade 8 so I wasn’t very creative.
+I had never taken a business course in my life, nor any technology or computer science courses.
+I quit the arts in Grade 8, so I wasn't very creative.

 My business plan was just half a page.
 It was so simple that I could execute it in little time and hyper focus on it.

-I envisioned the internet equivalent of the Yellow Pages, a book of all the types of businesses in a city.
-I would have to start with just one page of the Yellow Pages, to allow myself to easily build it.
-I chose Web Hosting companies, as I imagined the huge number of companies that would need one to host their online business.
+I envisioned the internet equivalent of the Yellow Pages —a book listing all the types of businesses in a city.
+I would have to start with just one page of the Yellow Pages to make it easy for me to build.
+I chose Web Hosting companies because I imagined the large number of companies that would need one to host their online businesses.

-I didn’t have time to build an app, so I decided that I would find an already made application that I could modify and add to.
-I found one, Links SQL, and I decided I would learn the computer language it was programmed in as I could not afford a programmer.
+I didn't have time to build an app, so I decided to find an existing application I could modify and add to.
+I found one, Links SQL, and decided to learn the computer language it was written in, as I couldn't afford a programmer.
 During my time on call as a medical resident, I learned the basics of PERL and started coding a review and rating module for the program.
 I thought that many other people who bought the app would want this review module.
-I would offer it for free and in turn ask for them to add their web hosting company and review it.
-This is how I would get hundreds to thousands of reviews and other people would come to read these reviews.
+I would offer it for free and, in turn, ask them to add their web hosting company and review it.
+This is how I would garner hundreds to thousands of reviews, and other people would come to read them.
 It was a very early version of Yelp (which is an abbreviation of Yellow Pages).

 It worked.
 I got thousands of visitors and eventually advertisers.
 I then added the next business category: Domain Name Companies.
-I was generating $25,000 to $30,000 USD per month while a medical resident, a meager salary of $45,000, on call two times a week.
-(I still have a bit of PTSD from my pager, that beeped every time there was an emergency call.
-I don’t check my voicemail and don’t like responding quickly to texts and emails as a result.)
+I was generating $25,000 to $30,000 USD per month as a medical resident on a meagre salary of $45,000, with on-call duties twice a week.
+(I still have a bit of PTSD from my pager, which beeped every time there was an emergency call.
+I don't check my voicemail and don't like responding quickly to texts and emails as a result.)

-I realized that building a business was really just a process of experimentation of a handful of principles and discovering insights yet unseen by others.
+I realized that building a business was essentially a process of experimentation guided by a handful of principles and uncovering insights that others had yet to discover.

-I had used the scientific method (hypothesis, assumptions, design experiment to test assumptions, get data, analyze data, conclusion of results to affirm or deny assumptions and hypothesis).
+I had used the scientific method (hypothesis, assumptions, design experiment to test assumptions, gather data, analyze data, conclusion of results to affirm or deny assumptions and hypothesis).
 It was the only thing that I knew and made sense.
 I had a specific goal with a specific time frame.
-I would ponder on how to accelerate this goal and its result by constraining time, money and processes.
-How could I do this in one day, one week rather than one month or one year?
-How can I do this by myself with little tech or skills?
+I would ponder how to accelerate this goal and its results by constraining time, money, and processes.
+How can I accomplish this in one day, rather than one month or one year?
+How can I accomplish this on my own with limited technical skills?

 This forced me to be creative and plan 2-3 experiments.
-I drew out my business model in 1, 2 or 3 steps, which I call the Flywheel now.
+I drew out my business model in 3 steps, which I call the Flywheel now.

-As I explained how to simply design their business, I thought a newsletter that showed the simple 5 principles and books that describe them would be very powerful for entrepreneurs looking to start a business.
+As I explained how to design their business simply, I thought a newsletter that showcases the five simple principles and the books that describe them would be very powerful for entrepreneurs looking to start a business.

 1. Flywheel of Breakthroughs